lconcia/life_sciences_ml_at_tacc/docs/section2/ml_intro.rst

 To understand the distinction, it is helpful to first introduce independent and dependent variables.

-In a ML setting, the *dependent variable* is the value the model is trying to predeict, and the *independent variables* are the values the model is using to predict the dependent variable.
+In a ML setting, the *dependent variable* is the value the model is trying to predict, and the *independent variables* are the values the model is using to predict the dependent variable.

 Continuing with our examples above, we can identify the independent and dependent variables as